tylerjohnsononline/japanese_vocab_project/readme.md

 ### how to use
 step 1: download this repository

-step 2: run the following commands:
+step 2: run the following commands from the cmd(command line:

 ```
 python -m venv venv_spot